MattB17/SystemsProgramming/C/Notes/other.md

 A character array is an array with a null character after the final string of text
 * ['h', 'e', 'l', 'l', 'o', '\0']
 * so string is just a character array with a null terminator

+### Streams
+When using `scanf` we are actually reading from a stream called standard input
+* the default location of standard input is the keyboard
+* this stream's name is `stdin`

+When using `printf` the data is actually written to standard output
+* the default location is the screen
+* this stream's name is `stdout`

+Errors use the standard error stream
+* it's default location is also the screen
+* this stream's name is `stderr`

+You can change the location of output for any stream

+In general we have a program that accepts input streams and produces output streams

+Streams can refer to more than just the screen or keyboard
+* they can also refer to files, devices, or networks
+* we can also open our own streams

+Suppose a compiled program `a.out` reads a number from the keyboard
+* `./a.out` will hang waiting for a user to input a number and then execute
+* now suppose `number.txt` contains a single number
+  * we can redirect the number to our program with `./a.out < number.txt`

+Suppose a compiled program `a.out` prints text to the screen
+* `./a.out` will print the text to the screen
+* `./a.out > result.txt` redirects the output to a text file called `result.txt`

+Input and output redirection are not C features
+* they are features of the operating system